 - Continue to provide basic and advanced life support care that meets or exceeds the national standard of care for all requests for service. - Continue to develop and implement an effective quality assurance program to monitor the effectiveness of the patient care provided by the department's emergency medical services system for 100% of the calls answered.
 Quality assurance and improvement shall include Emergency Medical Dispatch (EMD) and the department's medical delivery system - Continue real-time review of the emergency medical response system in order to most efficiently and effectively use current staff at all medical certification levels. - Monitor tablet-based software and hardware for field collection of data.
-Evaluate and integrate new technology to maintain maximize revenue recovery. - Monitor revenue recovery efforts and use current data to recommend improvements to the system. - Ensure the organization is prepared for health care systems changes including para-medicine should the State of Connecticut permit its execution.. - Monitor the changes made to the process to train and orient new firefighter paramedic personnel by revamping the paramedic precepting program. - Review the local EMS plan while ensuring it meets the goals of the community, department, as well as applicable state regulation.
-Update and re-submit to the Department of Public Health as needed. - Maintain File of Life program and increase public education efforts. - Direct involvement in Statewide Committees to include, Emergency Preparedness Committee, and North Central Medical Advisory. - Enhance the medical division to improve and project the future needs of the department and the community. - Ensure compliance with Connecticut Office of Emergency Medical Service (OEMS) recommended standards though Statement Memos and minimum equipment lists for medical equipment - Integrate community agencies and Health Care Social Services for citizens requiring advances social service needs.
+Evaluate and integrate new technology to maintain maximize revenue recovery. - Monitor revenue recovery efforts and use current data to recommend improvements to the system. - Ensure the organization is prepared for health care systems changes including para-medicine should the State of Connecticut permit its execution. - Monitor the training of new firefighter paramedic personnel by evaluating efforts and modifying the paramedic precepting program as needed. - Review the local EMS plan while ensuring it meets the goals of the community, department, as well as applicable state regulation.
+Update and re-submit to the Department of Public Health as needed. - Maintain File of Life program and increase public education efforts. - Represent the department on CT Department of Public Health committees including Emergency Preparedness Committee, Education Standards and Training, and North Central Medical Advisory Committee. - Enhance the medical division to improve and project the future needs of the department and the community. - Ensure compliance with Connecticut Office of Emergency Medical Service (OEMS) recommended standards though Statement Memos and minimum equipment lists for medical equipment - Integrate community agencies, the fire department, and Health Care Social Services for citizens requiring advances social service needs.